Singapore and India: A shared vision for a clean future

 Second, success requires long-term national commitment.
 Singapore implemented a Sewerage Master Plan to separate our sewerage and drainage networks.
 The aim was to prevent rainwater from being contaminated, so that it could be collected and used.
 At the same time, Singapore recycles used water from sewage treatment plants, purifying it through reverse osmosis, to produce Newater, an ultra-clean, high-grade water fit for drinking.

 In India, the nationwide push to implement the Swachh Bharat Mission with key stakeholders, such as industry and schools, has shown promising results.
-The 2018 Unicef Drinking Water, Sanitation And Hygiene In Schools: Global Baseline Report highlighted that almost all schools in India have sanitation facilities built, compared with just 50 per cent of schools in 2006.
+The "2018 Unicef Drinking Water, Sanitation and Hygiene in Schools: Global Baseline Report" highlighted that almost all schools in India have sanitation facilities built, compared to just 50 per cent of schools in 2006.

 Third, both Singapore and India value international cooperation.
 The same solution may not work in a different country, but we can all benefit by learning from others and sharing experiences.